Abjad: Terminology

-Origins and History
+Origins and history

 A specimen of Proto-Sinaitic script containing a phrase which may mean 'to Baalat'.
 The line running from the upper left to lower right reads mt l b^{c}lt.

-The Proto-Sinaitic script represents the earliest-known trace of alphabetic writing.
+The Proto-Sinaitic script represents the earliest-known example of alphabetic writing.
 This script is generally considered to have been developed around the Sinai Peninsula during the Middle Bronze Age by speakers of an ancient West Semitic language who repurposed pictographic elements of local Egyptian hieroglyphs in order to construct a new script that represented the consonants of their own language using acrophony.
 The Proto-Sinaitic script is thought to represent, or at least indicate the existence of, an early ancestor of the many later Semitic consonantal scripts which continued to develop over time into more abstract, less visually representational forms, including the Phoenician abjad.

 The Phoenician abjad was a radical simplification of phonetic writing.
 Unlike other scripts, such as Mesopotamian cuneiform (logographic and syllabic) and Egyptian hieroglyphs (logographic and consonantal), the Phoenician abjad consisted of only a few dozen symbols.
 Presumably, the relative simplicity of the Phoenician abjad made this script easy to learn, allowed it to gain widespread usage, and influenced how readily it was adopted or adapted into the development of other scripts by non-Phoenicians who encountered seafaring Phoenician merchants and their script which they brought with them as they traded throughout the ancient Mediterranean world during the first millennium BCE.

 During these exchanges, the Phoenician script gave rise to a number of new writing systems, including the widely used Aramaic abjad and the Greek alphabet.
 The Greek alphabet was later developed into several alphabets, including Etruscan, Coptic, Cyrillic, and Latin (via Etruscan), while Aramaic became the ancestor of many abjads and abugidas of Asia, particularly in and around India, Southeast Asia, and Oceania.

-Other sister scripts to Phoenician, that branched from Proto-Sinaitic script are the South Semitic scripts with its two main branches; the Ancient North Arabian scripts that were used in north and central Arabia, until it was displaced by the Arabic alphabet. and Ancient South Arabian, which evolved later into the Geʽez script, still being used in Eritrea and Ethiopia.
+Other sister scripts to Phoenician, that branched from Proto-Sinaitic script are the South Semitic scripts with its two main branches; the Ancient North Arabian scripts that were used in north and central Arabia, until it was displaced by the Arabic alphabet and Ancient South Arabian, which evolved later into the Geʽez script, still being used in Eritrea and Ethiopia.